greghulette/Wireless_Communication_Board-WCB/Readme.md

 ******** (MUST MATCH ON ALL BOARDS)*********
 1. Change the quantity of WCB's you are using in your setup
 2. Change the ESPNOW password.
 This should be unique to your droid and prevents others with the same system from sending your droid commands if they didn't change their password.
 (There is a 40 character limit on the password)
-3. Change the umac_oct2 and oct2_String variables.
+3. Change the umac_oct2 variable.
 This represents the second octet of the MacAddress that the ESP-NOW protocol uses.
 By changing this, you ensure that your WCB's will not communicate with other WCBs since they will not know each other's MAC address.
-4. Change the umac_oct3 and oct3_String variables.
-This represents the second octet of the MacAddress that the ESP-NOW protocol uses.
+4. Change the umac_oct3 variable.
+This represents the third octet of the MacAddress that the ESP-NOW protocol uses.
 By changing this, you ensure that your WCB's will not communicate with other WCBs since they will not know each others MAC address.
 Adding this octet to the uniqueness of the MAC address give more chances that there will not be another droid with your same mac address.
+5. Optionally change the max number of chained commands
-5. Optionally change the delimiter to be the same across all boards
+6. Optionally change the delimiter to be the same across all boards

 As the code specifies, Serial 3 Serial 5 should have a baud rate lower than 57600.
 These serial ports are using software serial and are more reliable at the slower speeds.
 I personally run he baud-rate of 9600 on them whenever I use them.
 <br><br>
-<h2>Loading the sketches onto the WCB</h2>
+## Loading the sketches onto the WCB

 <p>All the boards will come loaded with unique preferences as listed above to ensure you won't interfere with other users, but if you want to configure them for yourselves, please follow these steps to create your own set of files for your board with your own saved preferences.
 If you are adding more WCB's into your system at a later date, you can obtain all the necessary values to input into your code by watching your current WCBs boot up.</p>
 <p> In the code folder, you will only see the WCB1 folder.
 This is the starting point for all the other boards.
 I could have put up 9 folders, but then you would have to change the preferences in all 9 files, and could create a problem if some items don't match exactly.
 This method should avoid that problem.  </p>